 Jalapeño: Feel free to leave it out or swap it for another hot pepper.
 For a completely mild option, use red or green bell pepper instead or omit the jalapeño.

-Onion: White onion can be replaced with shallot, red onion, or yellow onion— whatever you have on hand.
+Onion: White onion can be replaced with shallot, red onion, or yellow onion.

 Spices: A taco seasoning blend works great, or customize with your favorite spices.